 This leaflet provides further information on edoxaban, which you have been prescribed.
 If you have any queries or concerns, please speak to your doctor, nurse or pharmacist.

 What is edoxaban and what is it used for?

-- Edoxaban is an anticoagulant medicine - Anticoagulants reduce the risk of blood clots developing
+- Edoxaban is an anticoagulant medicine - Anticoagulants reduce the risk of blood clots developing and prevent extension of an existing blood clot.

 Why have I been prescribed edoxaban?